helloworld-html/SpaceCruiser/README.md

 **Important Notice:** This game only works on pc (keyboard needed).

-*Ps: there is a cheat feature in the game... see if you can find it (tip: open web inspector)*
+*Ps: there is a cheat feature in the game... see if you can find it*